itslenny/sails-angular-file-upload-example/README.md

 });
 ```

-####3rd Party alternatives

-There are many upload directives made for angular that make this whole process a little cleaner and easier.
-However, many of them are kinda overkill for a simple file upload.
+####Multiple file upload

-* [angular-file-upload](https://github.com/nervgh/angular-file-upload) is A great directive that handles queuing multiple file uploads with progress, but is a bit much if you only need to upload a single file.
+[angular-file-upload](https://github.com/nervgh/angular-file-upload) is A great directive that handles queuing multiple file uploads with progress, but is a bit much if you only need to upload a single file.

-* [angular-boostrap-file-field](https://github.com/itslenny/angular-bootstrap-file-field) just a basic file upload field for angular/bootstrap.
-Uses a bootstrap button instead of the typical ugly upload field.